Quad 4 engine: LD9

-The LD9 Twin Cam was a 2.4-liter Quad 4 variant which debuted in 1996 with balance shafts and a redesigned cylinder head.
+The LD9 Twin Cam was a 2.4-liter Quad 4 variant that debuted in 1996 with balance shafts and a redesigned cylinder head.
 In the mid-1990s, these engines, like their earlier 2.3-liter counterparts, were known for timing chain failures, as well as water pump failures, in which the water pumps were often difficult and costly to access and replace.
 LD9s also had very small oil passages, making for less than adequate lubrication, and costly engine repairs if not maintained properly.
 Bore was decreased from 92 to 90 mm and stroke increased from 85 to 94 mm for better torque.
 Power came in at 150 bhp.
 This engine received a minor update halfway through the 1999 model year that eliminated the exhaust gas recirculation, increased the compression ratio from 9.5:1 to 9.7:1, and switched from low impedance fuel injectors to high impedance.
 For increased reliability this engine also saw other minor updates in the 2000s towards the end of its use in General Motors vehicles.
 In 2001, changes included a smaller knock sensor, flat-top pistons instead of dished, new oiling passages, newer stronger timing chain, a redesigned water pump, a redesigned starter motor, and a higher capacity catalytic converter.
 An improved belt-tensioner was introduced in 2002.